-- Some private schools in Kentucky report LARGE scholarships for denominational affiliation alone (some up to full tuition). - There are some large sums of money out there tied to religion.
+- Some private schools in Kentucky report scholarships for denominational affiliation alone. - There are some large sums of money out there tied to religion.
 Ask a lot of questions. - Go to pastors and youth ministers; they may know about scholarships from the church association or other religious organizations.